-Growing older is unavoidable.
-It’s a reality that each and every one of us will one day have to face as part of the collective human condition.
-And yet, while nobody can escape the aging process entirely, the good news is that we can avoid some of the worst effects by simply making the right lifestyle choices.
+Growing older is a part of life.
+It’s a reality that each and every one of us will one day have to face.
+Yet, while nobody can escape the aging process entirely, the good news is that we can avoid some of the worst effects by simply making the right lifestyle choices right now.

-Wherever you currently fall on the age spectrum, there are immense benefits to be had from properly maintaining your body.
+No matter how old you are, there are immense benefits to be had from properly maintaining your body.
 Even if you’re just now starting down the path to better health.
-Just like your car requires regular maintenance in the form of routine oil changes, new tires, fresh coolant, and a thorough washing and detailing… so is regular body detoxification a necessity for optimal health.
+Just like your car requires regular maintenance… your body requires regular detoxification for optimal health.

 Why You Need to Detox Your Body